 For example, if you have 10 of the same product on shelf and you pack ten behind one another and pack it one product high, your capacity is 100.

-Along with facings and minimum depth display and others, you can also refer to capacity as causal data.
+Along with facings and minimum display depth and others, you can also refer to capacity as causal data.
 When importing any new planogram into DotActiv, the causal data writes to the database.
 From there it is exported to a staging table to be picked up and used by your inventory replenishment system.

 Congestion is a measure used in relation to your gondolas.
 It refers to how full your gondola can be without it appearing messy.
 Every category has an ideal congestion level, based on the size of the products.